 Troy University has been recognized by the Princeton Review, U.S. News and World Report, Military Times and more as having some of the best undergraduate programs in the Southeast and nation.

 Troy University offers a broad range of undergraduate and graduate programs 100% online.
-As we launch the BHMT / TROY partnership, the principle areas of focus are currently Human Services and Business Administration with a concentration in Human Resource Management.
+Currently, the principle areas of focus for the BHMT / TROY partnership are Human Services, Psychology and Business Administration.
 In addition to the Regional Accreditation referenced above, the B.S.
 Business Administration, Global Business – concentration in Human Resource Management is also professionally accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-Please contact Connor Couch at firstname.lastname@example.org for more information.
+Please contact Connor Couch at Connor Couch at firstname.lastname@example.org for more information.

 Who Should Enroll